Continuance, etc. of Laws Act 1623: Revived and continued enactments

-Section 6 of the act revived all previous statutes that eliminated sanctuary protections for offenses, restoring their full force and power despite any words of repeal contained in the statute passed in the first session of Parliament during the King's reign or in the present act.
+Section 6 of the act revived all previous statutes that eliminated sanctuary protections for offences, restoring their full force and power despite any words of repeal contained in the statute passed in the first session of Parliament during the King's reign or in the present act.

 Section 7 of the act completely abolished all sanctuaries and sanctuary privileges, prohibiting their admission or allowance in any case hereafter.

 Section 8 of the act made the Perjury Act 1562 (5 Eliz.
 1. c.
 9) perpetual again, which was made perpetual by section 1 of the Continuance, etc. of Laws Act 1586 (29 Eliz.
 1. c.
 5) but revived and continued until the end of the next parliamentary session by section 5 of the Continuance, etc. of Laws Act 1603 (1 Jac.
 1. c.
 5).

 Section 9 of the act revived and continued the Wild-fowl Act 1533 (25 Hen.
 8. c.
 11), which was repealed by the Wild Fowl Act 1549 (3 & 4 Edw.
 6), until the end of the next parliamentary session.

 Section 10 of the act revived and continued the Sherborne Causeway Act 1554 (1 M. Sess.
 3. c.
 5) until the end of the next parliamentary session.

 Repealed enactments

-Section 11 of the act continued 70 enactments, listed in that section.
+Section 11 of the act repealed 70 enactments, listed in that section.